Caroline Matthews: Balkan War 1912–1913 Montenegro

-World War One
+First World War

-As World War One began, Matthews again volunteered, this time to serve in Serbia, at her own expense, and became a medical officer in the Serbian army after her plan to join the Serbian Field Ambulance service had been denied.
+As the First World War began, Matthews again volunteered, this time to serve in Serbia, at her own expense, and became a medical officer in the Serbian army after her plan to join the Serbian Field Ambulance service had been denied.
 She said (unlike many middle- or upper-class women of the day who lacked her resilience) that as she used her skills, she felt that 'Life was worth living in these days.'
 Her articles for The Sphere formed an illustrated war diary e.g. in July 1915, describing the Scottish Women's unit travelling to Malta to assist the evacuated wounded, and then to Greece, and on to Nish (Niš) in Serbia.
 She touches on the relationships between captors and prisoners of war, and praises the international group of women (and men) working in the military hospitals in very difficult circumstances, including during a severe outbreak of typhus, which killed two of the Scottish Women's Hospital's doctors.

 Her final role in the field was in volunteering to stay with the wounded, and in charge of the military hospital at Uzsitsi, for the Serbian Red Cross, after the Serbian retreat on 13 October 1915, although she knew she would be captured by the advancing Austrian allied forces.
 This happened in the night, with German soldiers pushing her, threatening and bullying her, whilst they searched her room for medications.
 As she had later refused to treat the occupying army who had stolen patients' blankets, she was accused of espionage, and taken as a prisoner to Belgrade.
 She was eventually released to the Scottish Women's Ambulance Unit, in Hungary, and allowed to leave with them, but had further challenges running into German 'spies' whilst travelling through Switzerland, one of whom she was said to have pushed off the train at Lucerne.

-Matthews was pictured under the heading Lady Doctor in Khaki' on the front page of The Sheffield Independent on her return.
+Matthews was pictured under the heading "Lady Doctor in Khaki" on the front page of The Sheffield Independent on her return.
 Her dress in breeches and an officer-like coat had drawn comment, but was most practical for riding.